 A mammoth 66 horses started the race in 1929 which caused a multitude of issues for both horse and jockey.
 This lead to the starting number being capped at 40.

 Grand National Legend

 Sir Tony McCoy is regarded as horse racing legendary.
 With 20 races under his belt he is the most experience Grand National rider.

 An average of 60% entrants do not finish the race.

 The prize money up for grabs is an impressive £1 million.

 But first… Tea

 For the typical April weather, a mammoth 75000 cups of tea and coffee are consumed at the event.

 How many of those did you know?
 It is so interesting to see all the history and fun facts that surround the Grand National.
 It is no surprise as to why this sporting event is as popular as it is.

-The Grand National 2019 will no doubt make its own history.
+The next Grand National will no doubt make its own history.
 Make unforgettable memories at this great sporting event with Eventmasters.